sibeelyildizz/instant-location-recorder/README.md

 # instant-location-recorder

-The project is based on a training video of Atil Samancýoðlu
+The project is based on a training video of Atil Samancioglu